mcsee/Software-Design-Articles/Articles/Opinion/50 Fundamental Advices for Junior Developers/readme.md

 * * *

-Do not follow twitter roadmaps or "how to become a xxx developer".
+Don't follow twitter roadmaps or "how to become a xxx developer".
 Often, they are misleading, extremely simplified and wrong.

 Https://x.com/IvanVHIS